four-prime/yahs_snakemake_pipeline/README.md

 `~/.config/snakemake/`

 A template configuration file can be created using the following command (adjust paths and options as needed):
+**Note:** If the samples to be used as input are not simlinks, then it is safe to set the appatainer-args volume binding field to the same directory as the pipeline Snakefile.
+However if you wish to use simlinks as inputs, then the binding must point to a directory somewhere *above* your simlinks in the file tree.

 ```bash
 mkdir -p ~/.config/snakemake/slurm-apptainer &&